 - This is an on-campus program with a variety of delivery options for many of our courses including hybrid, evening, and online courses.

 Declaring This Minor

-Pathway 2: Education Studies Minor for non-K-12 teaching.
-Students must complete 15 credits below with a minimum grade C- or better.
-An overall minimum 2.0 is required for this minor.
-(Consult with advisor for timing and specific requirements of this minor.)
+Students must complete the 15 credits below in the order established with a minimum grade B- or better.
+An overall minimum of 3.0 is required for this minor.
+(Consult with a SEHD advisor for timing and specific requirements of this minor.)